| Oracle8i SQL Reference Release 3 (8.1.7) Part Number A85397-01 |

 autoextend_clause

-to enable or disable the automatic extension of the datafile.
+Use the autoextend_clause to enable or disable the automatic extension of the datafile.

-MINIMUM
+MINIMUM EXTENT integer

 Specify the minimum size of an extent in the tablespace.
-This clause lets you control free space fragmentation in the tablespace by ensuring that every used or free extent size in a tablespace is at least as large as, and is a multiple of, integer
+This clause lets you control free space fragmentation in the tablespace by ensuring that every used or free extent size in a tablespace is at least as large as, and is a multiple of, integer.

 See Also: Oracle8i Concepts for more information about using |

-| NOLOGGING
+LOGGING | NOLOGGING

 Specify the default logging attributes of all tables, indexes, and partitions within the tablespace.
-LOGGING
+LOGGING is the default.

 The tablespace-level logging attribute can be overridden by logging specifications at the table, index, and partition levels.